 Slam Diego!
 Cronenworth hits Padres’ 5th slam in 6 games

-SAN DIEGO (AP) — Padres rookie Jake Cronenworth hit a grand slam in a wild nine-run second inning Saturday night against Houston, making San Diego the first team in major league history to hit five in six games.

-Earlier in the week, the Padres became the first club to hit a grand slam in four straight games.
+Cronenworth said it was that much more impressive that he was the fifth Padres player to hit a grand slam during the week.
+San Diego has won six in a row.

+“It’s somebody different every single night stepping up,” he said.
+“Grish has three home runs tonight, Manny (Machado) hit a home run tonight, Wil (Myers) hit a home run tonight, Zach Davies had an incredible outing.
+It started with him shutting their offense down and getting us back in the dugout as quick as possible.”

-Cronenworth drove a 3-1 pitch from Humberto Castellanos into the home run deck in right field — which now has a number of mannequins dressed in Padres gear — to give San Diego an 11-1 lead.
-It was San Diego’s third homer of the inning and fifth of the game.
+Cronenworth drove a 3-1 pitch from Humberto Castellanos into the home run deck in right field to give the Padres an 11-1 lead.
+It was San Diego’s third homer of the inning.

+“Put a good swing on a good pitch,” Cronenworth said.
+“Just keep my approach up the middle.
+Just happened to put a good swing on it.”

 Cronenworth, obtained along with outfielder Tommy Pham in an offseason trade with Tampa Bay, became the 20th Padres rookie to hit a grand slam.
-It was his third homer of the year.
+It was his third homer of the year, and he had his first three-hit game.

+Padres manager Jayce Tingler said it was “impressive but not a shock” that Cronenworth hit a grand slam.

+“He continues to hang good at-bats every night.
+For him to be able to get a pitch there and to get it out of the ballpark there was not a surprise because he’s been having tremendous at-bats.
+It’s good to see him get rewarded,” Tingler said.

-Earlier in the week, the Padres hit grand slams in four consecutive games during a sweep of the Texas Rangers in a home-and-home series.
+Earlier in the week, the Padres became the first team in history to hit grand slams in four straight games during a sweep of the Texas Rangers in a home-and-home series.

 Hosmer batted with the bases loaded Friday night but grounded out.

-Trent Grisham hit a three-run homer with Cronenworth aboard, and Myers launched a solo shot in the second inning.
-Tatis was hit by a pitch from rookie Brandon Bielak, who made way for Castellanos.
+On Saturday night, Myers opened the second inning with a homer and Grisham hit a three-run shot with one out — with Cronenworth aboard on a single.
+Tatis was hit by a pitch from rookie Brandon Bielak (3-1), who made way for Castellanos.
 Both teams were warned by the umpires, and Houston’s Martin Maldonado was ejected from the dugout.

 Grisham also hit a leadoff shot and Machado had a solo shot with one out in the first.